-Interested candidates should include a CV and Cover Letter addressing how your education and experience relate to the position.
+Interested candidates should include a CV and Cover Letter addressing how your education and experience relates to the position as described above.

-- Ensure compliance with research protocols, and review and audit case report forms for completion and accuracy with source documents.
-Prepare regulatory submissions and ensure institutional Review Board renewals are completed.
+- Ensure compliance with research protocols, and review and audit case report forms for completion and accuracy with source documents

 * - Other duties may also be assigned

-- Previous experience administering structured diagnostic interviews such as the SCID, MINI and/or ADIS
+- Hands-on experience administering structured diagnostic interviews such as the SCID, MINI, and/or ADIS

 EDUCATION & EXPERIENCE (REQUIRED):